Today I want to raise awareness for a condition that affects women all over the world.

 It’s a long-term condition that can have a significant impact on your life, but there are treatments that can help.

-Information above taken from the NHS website.
+The information above is taken from the NHS website.

 The latest facts and figures about endometriosis.